burningwave/core/README.md

 # <a name="Performing-tasks-in-parallel-with-different-priorities"></a>Performing tasks in parallel with different priorities
 By using the **BackgroundExecutor** component you can launch different functional interfaces in parallel **by setting the priority of the thread they will be assigned to**.
 There is also the option to wait for them start or finish.

 For obtaining threads the BackgroundExecutor uses the **ThreadSupplier** component which can be customized in the [burningwave.static.properties](#configuration) file.
-The ThreadSupplier provides a fixed number of reusable threads indicated by the **`thread-supplier.max-poolable-threads-count`** property and, if these threads have already been assigned, new non-reusable threads will be created whose quantity maximum is indicated by the **`thread-supplier.max-detached-threads-count`** property.
-Once this limit is reached if the request for a new thread exceeds the waiting time indicated by the **`thread-supplier.poolable-thread-request-timeout`** property, the ThreadSupplier will proceed to increase the limit indicated by the 'thread-supplier.max-detached-threads-count' property for the quantity indicated by the **`thread-supplier.max-detached-threads-count.increasing-step`** property.
-Resetting the 'thread-supplier.max-detached-threads-count' property to its initial value, will occur gradually only when there have been no more waits on thread requests for an amount of time indicated by the **`thread-supplier.max-detached-threads-count.elapsed-time-threshold-from-last-increase-for-gradual-decreasing-to-initial-value`** property.
+The ThreadSupplier provides a fixed number of reusable threads indicated by the **`thread-supplier.max-poolable-thread-count`** property and, if these threads have already been assigned, new non-reusable threads will be created whose quantity maximum is indicated by the **`thread-supplier.max-detached-thread-count`** property.
+Once this limit is reached if the request for a new thread exceeds the waiting time indicated by the **`thread-supplier.poolable-thread-request-timeout`** property, the ThreadSupplier will proceed to increase the limit indicated by the 'thread-supplier.max-detached-thread-count' property for the quantity indicated by the **`thread-supplier.max-detached-thread-count.increasing-step`** property.
+Resetting the 'thread-supplier.max-detached-thread-count' property to its initial value, will occur gradually only when there have been no more waits on thread requests for an amount of time indicated by the **`thread-supplier.max-detached-thread-count.elapsed-time-threshold-from-last-increase-for-gradual-decreasing-to-initial-value`** property.
 ```java
 import static org.burningwave.core.assembler.StaticComponentContainer.BackgroundExecutor;